[Excerpt (aka “Daily Lines”) from GO TELL THE BEES THAT I AM GONE, copyright © 2019 by Diana Gabaldon. All Rights Reserved.]

 This excerpt is Copyright © 2019 by Diana Gabaldon.
 All rights reserved.
 This text is from the ninth book in my Outlander series of novels, from GO TELL THE BEES THAT I AM GONE.

 If you wish to share this excerpt with others, please copy and paste this link (URL) below:

 Please do not copy the text from this excerpt (whole or in part) and paste it to share on personal or fan webpages, blogs, social media, in printed or digital documents, or anywhere else, publicly or privately.
 This applies to all fiction and nonfiction text written by me.

 Also, please do not translate this excerpt (whole or in part) into another language and publicly or privately post, publish, or share the translated version(s) of my work on personal or fan webpages, blogs, social media, in printed or digital documents, or anywhere else, publicly or privately.
 This includes manual translation or using language translation software, and also applies to all text from fiction and nonfiction written by me.

-If you have previously posted my works anywhere as outlined above, kindly remove it as soon as possible, and share links (URLs) to my website instead.
+If you have previously copied and posted my work anywhere as outlined above, kindly remove it as soon as possible, and share links (URLs) to my website instead.

 Thank you very much!.